Microsoft Teams’ pricing explained

 Business Basic plan limitations

-One of the most significant limitations of the business basic plan is that although the plan includes Office apps, the offer is limited.
+One of the most significant drawbacks of the Business Basic plan is that although it includes some Office apps, that selection is limited.

-Unlike the Essentials plan, Business Basic has secure cloud services for:
+It’s still a step up from the Essentials plan, as Business Basic has secure cloud services for:

 • Teams,